alsoltani/wordy-rappinghood/docs/markdown/02_encode.md

 # Vectors floating through space

-> <div style="color: grey"><i>Recommended listen: [Lonnie Liston Smith – Floating Through Space (Loveland, 1978)](https://youtu.be/_kmHS-IndZw?feature=shared)</i></div>
+> <div style="color: grey"><i>Recommended listen: <a href="https://youtu.be/_kmHS-IndZw" target="_blank">Lonnie Liston Smith – Floating Through Space (Loveland, 1978)</a></i></div>

-The goal of vector search — as opposed to more traditional lexical search — is to compare textual objects in a larger dimensional space, where non-intuitive connections and similarities could be found.
+We'll start by implementing vector search; as opposed to more traditional lexical search, its goal is to compare textual objects in a larger dimensional space, where non-intuitive connections and similarities could be found.
+It's also at the heart of _Retrieval Augmented Generation (RAG)_, a popular technique to make your LLM sample conditionally to pre-existing documents.

 In this new space, items are represented by vectors, called *embeddings*; given a good mapping towards this high-dimensional space and a meaningful distance, we could find relevant objects by picking the closest neighbours to